OpenEnergyPlatform/oeplatform/README.md

 ### Setup virtual environment

+If you are a windows user, we recommand you use conda

+    conda env create -f environment.yml

-[Here](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/) can you find instructions for setting up virtual environment
+If you don't want to use conda, [here](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/) you can find instructions for setting up virtual environment

 After you have activated your virtual environment, install the required python libraries:

     pip install -r requirements.txt

-It is also possible to use conda

-    conda env create -f environment.yml

 ### Setup the databases

-The OEP relied on two different databases: One that is managed by django itself.
+The OEP website relies on two different databases:
+1. One that is managed by django itself (django internal database).
-This data base contains all informations that are needed to provide the features of the databases (e.g. user management, revision handling, etc.).
-The second one contains data that will be displayed in the data visualisations on the oedb.
+This database contains all information that is needed to provide the features of the databases (e.g. user management, revision handling, etc.).
+2. The second one is a local copy of the OEDB structure.
+It will contain the data that the user can access from the website.

 #### 1. Django internal database
+##### 0.1 Install postgresql

+If postgresql is not installed yet on your computer, you can follow this [guide](https://wam.readthedocs.io/en/latest/getting_started.html#installation-from-scratch)

 ##### 1.1 Posgresql command line setup

-Once logged into your psql session (for example `sudo -u postgres psql`), run the following lines:
+Once logged into your psql session (for linux: `sudo -u postgres psql`, for windows: `psql`), run the following lines:

     create user oep_django_user with password '<oep_django_password>';
     create database oep_django with owner = oep_django_user;

 ##### 1.2 Django setup

-Create a file oeplatform/securitysettings.py by omitting the '.default' suffix on oeplatform/securitysettings.py.default and enter the connection to your above mentioned postgresql database.
+In the repository, copy the file `oeplatform/securitysettings.py.default` and rename it `oeplatform/securitysettings.py`.
+Then, enter the connection to your above mentioned postgresql database.

     DATABASES = {
         'default': {